elilourens/hypa-thymesia/PROJECT_CONTEXT.md

-# SmartQuery Project Context
+# Hypa-Thymesia (SmartQuery) Project Context

 ## Overview
-SmartQuery is a production-ready multimodal RAG (Retrieval-Augmented Generation) system for knowledge management and retrieval.
-Users upload documents and images (or import from Google Drive), which are processed, embedded, and stored for semantic search and AI-powered chat interactions.
-The system features automatic image tagging using CLIP and OWL-ViT models.
+Hypa-Thymesia (SmartQuery) is a production-ready multimodal RAG (Retrieval-Augmented Generation) system for knowledge management and intelligent document retrieval.
+Users upload documents and images (or import from Google Drive/OneDrive), which are processed, embedded, and stored for semantic search and AI-powered chat interactions.
+The system features automatic image tagging using CLIP and OWL-ViT models, multi-modal search capabilities, and an intelligent RAG chat interface powered by LangGraph.

 ## Tech Stack